 Change readiness surveys

 Again, potentially useful and insightful.
-But, is agreeing to the statements in the survey equivalent of actual behavior change? (i.e. knowing vs doing) Does positive survey results guarantee business impact and full benefits realized.
+But, is agreeing to the statements in the survey equivalent to actual behavior change? (i.e. knowing vs doing) Does positive survey results guarantee business impact and full benefits realized.

 Training completion rates